zetafe1/bee_house_int/README.md

-# Fix interior Beechers Hope Ranch House
+# Fix interior Beecher's Hope Ranch House

-Interior for Beechers Hope Ranch House
+Interior for Beecher's Hope Ranch House

 you need to have this interior activated